 St Mary’s Independent School is especially proud of its outstanding academic results.
-Year on year, St Mary’s students achieve some of the best results in Hampshire.
-As a non-selective school, this is an achievement to be proud of.
+Year on year, St Mary's students achieve some of the best results in Hampshire.
+As a non-selective school, this is an exceptional achievement.

 Our success stems from a broad Senior curriculum geared towards maximising the potential of each individual pupil.
 The emphasis is on establishing a confident and self-motivated attitude towards learning that will ensure pupils get the most out of their studies at school and also prepare them to enjoy a lifetime of learning.
 Students are taught study skills to support them in their learning, whilst daily homework complements the process of learning and builds positive habits.
-The aim is to develop high levels of knowledge, understanding and essential study skills in preparation for GCSE and beyond.
+The aim is to securely embed high levels of memory recall, knowledge, understanding, creativity and essential study skills in preparation for GCSE and beyond.

-The senior department curriculum builds seamlessly from the Prep curriculum.
-Based on the National curriculum, it extends pupils’ learning and prepares them well for the next stages of their educational journey through offering a rich variety of experiential learning to bring the curriculum and daily lessons to life.
+The senior department curriculum is coherently planned to build seamlessly from the Prep curriculum.
+Based on the National curriculum, it extends pupils' learning and prepares them well for the next stages of their educational journey through offering a rich variety of experiential learning and well planned academic lessons to bring the curriculum and daily lessons to life.
 We believe in learning through doing and strive to inspire our pupils with a passion for learning that will last them a lifetime.

-English, Mathematics, Chemistry, Physics, Biology, Geography, History, Music, French, Creative Arts, Computer Science, Physical Education and Religious Studies.
+English, Mathematics, Chemistry, Physics, Biology, Geography, History, Music, French, Creative Arts, Computer Science, Physical Education, PSHE and Religious Studies.

 GCSE examination courses in English, Mathematics, Religious Studies, Geography and the Sciences begin in Year 9, to enable our students the best chance of attaining high GCSE results.
 This staggered start supports students' learning and also leads to deeper understanding.